 Women who are overweight and have PCOS generally develop insulin resistance.
 However, those women who do not develop insulin resistance might still benefit from taking Inositol as it improves the general metabolic health of a PCOS body.

-Both Myo-Inositol and D-chiro-Inositol supplements have been shown to have a positive effect on both metabolic health and cardiovascular health.
+Myo-Inositol supplements have been shown to have a positive effect on both metabolic health and cardiovascular health.

 A systematic review of 21 studies found that Myo-Inositol had a significant impact on hormonal parameters in people with PCOS.
 It improved the glucose to insulin ratios and improved cholesterol levels.